Capital Budgeting Methods Definition

 Base the Net Present Value (NPV) Method on the time value of money.
 It is a popular DCF method.
 The NPV Method discounts future cash flows (both in- and out-flows) using a minimum acceptable cost of capital (usually based on the weighted average cost of capital or WACC, adjusted for perceived risk).
 Refer to this as the “hurdle rate.”
 NPV is the difference between the present value of net cash inflows and cash outflows.
 And a $0 answer implies that the project is profitable and that the firm recovered its cost of capital.

 The Internal Rate of Return (IRR) Method is based on the time value of money.
 It calculates the interest rate that equates the present value of cash outflows and cash inflows.
 This calculated rate of return is then compared to the required rate of return, or hurdle rate, to determine the viability of the capital projects.

 Soft Costs and Benefits in Capital Budgeting Methods

 Other considerations the firm/you should consider as part of the valuation process are “soft” costs and benefits.
 Soft costs and benefits are difficult to quantify by are real non-the-less.
 Soft costs might be a capital investment in a manufacturing process that results in added pollution to the atmosphere.
 A soft benefit might be the enhancement of a firm’s overall image as a result of investing in R&D for high-tech products.
 Ignoring soft benefits and costs can lead to strategic mistakes.
 This is especially true if you are taking about investments in advanced manufacturing technology.
-Estimate soft benefits and costs and then include them as part of the method used to determine if a capital project is desirable.
+Estimate soft benefits and costs.
+Then include them as part of the method to determine if a capital project is desirable.

 Post Completion Project Evaluation